Go van Gogh

 We seek applicants who have a desire to communicate the power of art to others.
-A degree in art history is not required, but we ask that all docents commit to remaining in the program for a minimum of two years.
+A degree in art history is not required.
+We ask that all docents commit to remaining in the program for a minimum of two years.
 Docents attend weekly trainings every Monday, September-May.

 Each docent is required to lead two one-hour tours per week, Tuesday-Friday, throughout the school year, between 10:00 a.m. and 2:00 p.m.
 Docents have the option to continue touring in the summer.

 We offer a new docent class every other year, and are not currently accepting applications for the Docent Program.
-Please check back in spring of 2015 for information about opportunities to join the fall 2015 new docent class or contact egrinwald@DMA.org to be placed on a list of interested applicants.
+Please check back in spring of 2015 for application information or contact egrinwald@DMA.org to be placed on a list of interested applicants.

-The DMA Teen Docent Program provides opportunities for high school students to initiate and deepen their relationship with the Dallas Museum of Art.
-Teen docents conduct summer tours for young visitors (ages 5-12) and assist with DMA family programs.
-Qualified students are invited to train as teen docents and eventually facilitate summer tours and assist with Museum activities.
+The DMA Teen Docent Program provides opportunities for high school students to initiate and deepen their relationship with the DMA.
+Teen docents conduct summer tours for young visitors (ages 5–12) and assist with DMA family programs.
+Qualified students are invited to train as teen docents and eventually facilitate tours and assist with Museum activities during the summer.
 Teen docents also have the opportunity to assist with DMA Late Nights and various programs for family audiences throughout the year.